Ore localization of amenable monoid actions and applications towards entropy $-$ addition formulas and the bridge theorem: Ore localization of actions on discrete Abelian groups

-which is usually referred to as the $\tau_S$-localization (or $\tau_S$-quotient) functor. \end{itemize} In fact, $\tau_S$ is not just a hereditary torsion pair, but it is a very special and well-behaved one: the subset $S\subseteq \Z[S]$ is a multiplicative subset that satisfies the left Ore condition for rings.
+\end{itemize} In fact, $\tau_S$ is not just a hereditary torsion pair, but it is a very special and well-behaved one: the subset $S\subseteq \Z[S]$ is a multiplicative subset that satisfies the left Ore condition for rings.
 By \cite[Example~2 in \S{VI.4} and Example in \S{VI.9}]{Ste}, given ${}_{\Z[S]}X\in\lmod{\Z[S]}$,

 This means that, in the language of left $S$-actions, $t_S(X)=\Ker(\lambda)$ and $(1:t_S)(X)= \bar X$.
 Thus, our ``reduction to actions by injective endomorphisms'' can be viewed as a ``reduction to $\tau_S$-torsionfree $\Z[S]$-modules''.